singh-man/books/crackingTheCoding/13_java.md

 1. Create an example of the  scenario, and  ask yourself  how things should play out.
 2. Ask yourself  how other languages would handle this scenario.
 3. Consider how you would design this situation if you were the language designer.
-What would the impli- cations of each choice be?
+What would the implications of each choice be?

-Your interviewer may be equally-or more-impressed if you can derive the  answer than if you automati­ cally knew it.
+Your interviewer may be equally-or more-impressed if you can derive the  answer than if you automatically knew it.
 Don't try to bluff though.
 Tell the  interviewer, "I'm not  sure  I can recall the  answer,  but let me see if I can figure  it out.
 Suppose we have this code..."

 ### Overloading vs. Overriding